Skip to main content ] Facebook Twitter Member area

 If you are no longer able to stay at home safely, it may be time to move into a permanent residential aged care facility.

 In a nursing home, you will receive help with daily tasks and activities, and personal and nursing care.
-Additionally, they will provide a bed and all the things you need in a bedroom, services that meet your daily needs like regular meals and laundry services, personal and clinical care, allied health services as well as social support and activities.
+Additionally, they the aged care home provider will allocate a bed and all the things you need in a bedroom, services that meet your daily needs like regular meals and laundry services, personal and clinical care, allied health services as well as social support and activities.

 These supports are provided by trained professionals who can also be called on for emergency assistance.
 Some aged care homes deliver specific supports for people from cultural backgrounds, or have dedicated wards or supports for cognitive impairments like dementia.